Jake30123/jake-hamilton-portfolio/README.md

 The Jekyll structure of this theme includes:

-- `_portfolio` files - what generate the portfolio grid.
+- `_portfolio` files - which generates the portfolio grid.
 YAML front matter handles all the details
 - the `page` layout allows custom pages, as seen in the legal and 404 pages
 - `sitetext.yml` enables complete customization of all site text
 - `navigation.yml` enables fully customizable navigation
-- `style.yml` enables fully customizable colors, background images, and other style-related things
+- `style.yml` enables fully customizable colors, background images, and other style-related settings

 **If you enjoy this theme, please consider [supporting me](https://www.paypal.me/raviriley) to continue developing and maintaining it.**